isomerpages/enterprisesg-fha/pages/Lek Lim Nonya Cake Trading Pte Ltd.md

 	<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1hAxsO_GBzn9AD4_NQGJyAI6bZN7fdLlE&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;"><!--insert product name before </h6> and product description after <p>-->Chufa Signature Soon Kueh</h6>
 		<p>Our Chufa Signature Soon Kueh is rich in plant protein, high in dietary fiber, vitamin E & minerals, low in calories and easy to prepare.
 We ensure the taste is authentic and heart warming with each step from the selection of ingredients, cooking process, packaging and delivery are all kept in house under the rigorous watch of our product director.
 Soon kueh is a popular Teochew snack with a long history.
-The dumpling like kueh is filled with fragrant shredded turnip, dried shrimp and fired shallot wrapped in a smooth rice tapioca flour skin.
+The dumpling like kueh is filled with fragrant shredded turnip, dried shrimp and fired shallot wrapped in a smooth rice tapioca flour skin.</p></div>

-</p></div>
 	</div>
 		<div class="card sgds" style="flex: 1 1 47%; margin: 10px; display: block;">
 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1Lw4U9gwzjZEV9OM8U7reXLCVpC9aVsJM&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">
 Chufa Kueh Lapis</h6>
 		<p>Our Chufa Kueh Lapis is rich in plant protein, high in dietary fiber, vitamin E & minerals, low in calories and easy to prepare.
 We ensure the taste is authentic and heart warming with each step from the selection of ingredients, cooking process, packaging and delivery are all kept in house under the rigorous watch of our product director.
 Kueh lapis is a popular South East Asia treat with a long history.
-The multi-layered rainbow colored kueh is soft, chewy and rich in coconut milk & tapioca flour.
+The multi-layered rainbow colored kueh is soft, chewy and rich in coconut milk & tapioca flour.</p></div>

-</p></div>
 	</div>
 		<div class="card sgds" style="flex: 1 1 47%; margin: 10px; display: block;">
 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1Mg3UuI4TdinPRgT2Of_uVCgT19W6bRhl&export=download"></div>
 	<div class="flex-paragraph">
 		<h6 style="text-transform: uppercase; color: black;">Chufa Kueh Salat</h6>
 		<p>Our Chufa Kueh Salat is rich in plant protein, high in dietary fiber, vitamin E & minerals, low in calories and easy to prepare.
 We ensure the taste is authentic and heart warming with each step from the selection of ingredients, cooking process, packaging and delivery are all kept in house under the rigorous watch of our product director.
 Kueh Salat is a popular South East Asia treat with a long history.
 The top layer is soft, chewy and rich in coconut milk and tapioca four.
-The sticky rice layer adds a frim texture for extra bite
+The sticky rice layer adds a frim texture for extra bite.</p></div>

-</p></div>
 		</div>
 		<div class="card sgds" style="flex: 1 1 47%; margin: 10px; display: block;">
 		<div class="flex-image" style="display: block;"><img src="https://drive.google.com/uc?id=1uleJrnXN_jNs8_Jk2CthX_lRKM2B106h&export=download"></div>